How to Access Property Records in Kansas

 Property records stand out in real estate transactions.
 Before the sale, many of the participants use property records to gather information so the buyer can make an informed decision.
 Many new records are created during the transaction, such as appraisals, new deeds, inspections, insurance binders, and more.
 After the sale, some of these records will become the current ones and replace older ones.

 If you borrow money to buy a house, your lender will require that you purchase title insurance.
-This insurance protects you and them from any legal claims on the property after the sale.
+In Kansas,this insurance protects you and them from any legal claims on the property after the sale.
 Your title company will perform a property title search to look for any title defects that could affect the sale.

 Different people use assessments and appraisals to determine the value of a property.
 Tax officials use assessments to determine the value of a piece of property for tax purposes.
 These figures do not always match fair market value.